gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 From the top layer, the fingerprint application will start the work flow and this is the fingerprint management entry defined by Android system layer.
 In the framework internal, some tasks will be done to handle the request from application.

-1. init.rc starts up the Fingerprintd process during the system boot up.Fingerpringd then register IFingerprintDaemon remote service to ServiceManager.
+1. `init.rc` starts up the `Fingerprintd` process during the system boot up. `Fingerpringd` then register `IFingerprintDaemon` remote service to `ServiceManager`.

-2. System Server will start fingerprint system service FingerprintService.<br>
+2. System Server will start fingerprint system service `FingerprintService`.<br>
 **SystemServer.java**
 ```java
 mSystemServiceManager.startService(FingerprintService.class);
 ```

-3. Fingerprint Service calls the interface of Fingerprintd to communicate with Fingerprint HAL layer.<br>
+3. `FingerprintService` calls the interface of `Fingerprintd` to communicate with Fingerprint HAL layer.<br>
 **FingerprintService.java**
 ```cpp
 public IFingerprintDaemon getFingerprintDaemon() {